Spectral Bottleneck in Sinusoidal Representation Networks: Noise is All You Need: Understanding `Spectral Bottleneck'

 \textbf{Frequency support.} We characterize the distributions and frequency response of pre-activations via the cumulative power spectral density (PSD) $\mathrm{PSD}(k) = \sum_{j=1}^{N_h} |\widehat{x}_{\mathrm{pre},j}(k)|^2$ of hidden-layer pre-activations.
 This experiment included the fitting of high-frequency data of \texttt{tetris.wav}.
 The signal contains 150{,}000 uniformly spaced samples in $[-1,1]$ and is evaluated using a four-layer SIREN.
 Fig.~\ref{fig:freq_support} shows that across all hidden layers, the value distributions remain centered and narrow, while the cumulative PSD is heavily biased toward low frequencies.
 The network outputs, along with the PSD of intermediate-layer pre-activations, exhibit a spectral profile that deviates significantly from the ground-truth spectrum, which is dominant of high-frequencies.
 Even after $10^{4}$ epochs, the mismatch persists, revealing a fundamental limitation: the effective frequency support of SIREN pre-activations falls far off from the target spectrum.
 This restriction acts as a learning bottleneck caused by the mismatch of spectral profiles of the network pre-activations and the target.
 We term such a scenario as `spectral bottleneck' and prevents the network from reconstructing signals like \texttt{tetris.wav}.

-\begin{remark} A key aspect of the spectral bottleneck is that the network fails to capture even the low-frequency components (circled in Fig.~\ref{fig:freq_support}), despite these frequencies lying well within the nominal support of SIREN. \end{remark}
+\begin{remark} As observed in Figs.~\ref{fig:learnFreqs} and \ref{fig:freq_support}, an extreme case of a spectral bottleneck is characterized by: (a) progressive attenuation of the NTK eigenmode energy with each training epoch, (b) failure of the network to represent even the low-frequency components (highlighted in Fig.~\ref{fig:freq_support}) that lie within the nominal frequency support of SIREN, and (c) convergence to a zero-valued output. \end{remark}